Forget to Know, Remember to Use: Context-Aware Unlearning for Large Language Models: Revisiting and Measuring Existing Unlearning Methods

 In this section, we revisit existing unlearning methods and evaluate them on the TOFU unlearning benchmark \citep{mainitofu}, with our newly defined contextual evaluation task.
 TOFU focuses on the removal of fictitious author profiles—guaranteed not to have been seen in LLM pre-training—from models fine-tuned on them.
 The dataset consists of question–answer pairs about author profiles, divided into targeted (forget set) and non-targeted (retain set) subsets, with unlearning difficulty controlled by the proportion of forget set: 1\%, 5\%, and 10\%.

 \paragraph{Setup.} We evaluate two popular instruction-tuned LLMs: Gemma-2B-IT~\citep{team2024gemma} and Qwen3-8B~\citep{yang2025qwen3}.
+We use the 5\% forget set by default unless otherwise specified.
 For hyperparameter tuning, we follow the exact settings used in the TOFU benchmark but increase the training budget from 5 to 20 epochs to ensure sufficient training for model convergence; we report results across all epochs.
 We provide additional details on the experimental setup in Appendix~\ref{sec:exp_config}.

 \paragraph{Evaluation Tasks.} We evaluate models under two settings.
 (1) \textbf{Direct QA}: The model answers questions related to the forget set without receiving any additional context.
-Prior works widely include this setting~\citep{mainitofu,shi2025muse}, though we additionally introduce new metrics (described below).
-(2) \textbf{Contextual QA}: The input prompt explicitly provides the ground-truth answer to each question, allowing us to test the model’s ability to leverage externally supplied information.
-We include the full Contextual QA template in Appendix \ref{sec:exp_config}.
+Prior work widely includes this setting~\citep{mainitofu,shi2025muse}, though we additionally introduce new metrics (described below).
+(2) \textbf{Contextual QA}: The input prompt explicitly provides the removed knowledge as contextual evidence for each question, allowing us to test the model’s ability to leverage externally supplied information.
+We include the full Contextual QA template in Appendix~\ref{sec:exp_config} and analyze robustness to context variations in Section~\ref{sec:ctx_var}.
 Ideally, unlearning should remove the model’s internal memorization of the forget set while preserving its ability to correctly use such information when provided in context.

 \paragraph{Metrics.}